Enosh-P/hunt-bird-mlagents-different-reinforcement-learning-algorithms/README.md

 ### Agent Learns the follwing:

 1. Hit 2 Yellow Bird first.
-2. Hit a Red Bonus Bird.
+2. Hit a Red Bonus Bird after 2 Yellow Bird (Provide more priority).
 3. Observes the ammo availability as well.
 4. When there is no ammo, go to No Shoot Zone(NSZ).
 5. When there is no bird on the screen, go to NSZ as well.